Users table

 When the user logs in using SSO, an OAuth token will be available for use in API headers.

-Tutorial: Edit user details screen
+Tutorial: Create/Edit user details screen

-Add a new column
+Step 2 - Add a single user column

-Step 2 - Add the edit user profile button
+Step 3 - Add the edit user profile button

 Navigate to Design, and click Add component and select Sections leaving the Type as Main with sidebar.